kassaaaaa/sg-kassandra/docs/sprint-artifacts/1-1-initialize-next-js-project-and-setup-ci-cd.md

 ### Project Structure Notes

-- The initial project structure will be the standard Next.js App Router layout.
+- The initial project structure will be the standard Next.js App Router layout within the `app` subdirectory.
 - No conflicts with the unified project structure are expected as this story establishes it.

 ### References